Real Estate Purchase and Sale Dispute Attorneys

 - Disputes concerning broker and agent representation during the purchase and sale of property

-Common Real Estate Litigation Issues
+Common Real Property Purchase and Sale Issues

 It is possible that during escrow something may go wrong with the purchase and sale of the property.
 Minor problems – such as a missing or incorrect loan document or last minute title problems – can delay closing, but the sale may not be jeopardized.
 More serious problems (as follows) can jeopardize the whole deal.

-What if the seller backs out?
+What to do if the seller backs out of a property sale:

 Backing out of the deal or breaching the contract, means failing to perform without a valid legal excuse.
 In certain circumstances, courts do permit a legal excuse to allow either the seller or the buyer to back out of the sale and escrow.

 If the seller backs out of the sale after the buyer has waived all contingencies this may be a breach of contract.
 For example, the seller cannot back out of the sale of the property simply because he or she does not want to sell the house or because the seller gets another offer to buy the house that looks better than the original offer.
 In these situations, the buyer can try to enforce the purchase contract by filing a suit for specific performance.
 A suit for specific performance is a suit in equity where the buyer asks the court to order the seller to sell the property as previously agreed.
 The seller may also be required to pay the buyer damages based on the buyer’s out of pocket expense.